bungambohlah/js.nation/README.md

 ## Installation (added by bungambohlah)

-First make sure you have npm installed
+First make sure you have npm installed, if not you can download at [NPM site](https://www.npmjs.com/package/npm)

 ```sh
 npm install